jamiedumont/tactically-creative.co.uk/content/ethos.md

 ### What this collaboration actually means...

 I personally treat every client as a friend, which allows us to develop the trusting and honest relationships needed to make the flexible nature of our projects work.
-We always work together to each others mutual benefit.
 There's no heavy-handed contracts, no retainers and no funny business.
 Not everyone will feel comfortable with such a flexible arrangement, and I completely understand.
 I work this way because not only are the results exponentially better, we have great fun and make life-long friends on these projects.
 I feel this is the way business *should* be done, even though it rarely is.

+I love seeing our clients succeed, and by allowing us to assist, we get to play a direct role in making that happen.
+That's the biggest privilege we know of!
+Whilst our work can provide immediate benefits, we don't subscribe to the notion of "quick fixes".
+Building something great takes time and patience, so we're here for the long haul.

 ## We're different by design